What the pilot actually buys

 Request a pilot

-The fastest path is the managed instance intake on the homepage.
-Include community size,
+The fastest path is the pilot request form on the homepage.
+Include community size, your

-your role, likely use cases, and any safety, privacy, voice, moderation, or budget
+role, likely use cases, which features you want first, and any safety, privacy, voice,

 A request is not approval, and pilot details may be handled under a